CrumpLab/cognition/docs/textbook/C2_Mental_Imagery.md

 ## Generating facts about mental imagery

-In general, before progress can be made on all of those questions, a first step is to collect information about the features or facts about a phenomena like mental imagery.
-If we have no facts, there wouldn't be much to explain.
-So, how do we get facts that we can trust, and collectively agree upon, about a subjective phenomena like mental imagery?
-My assessment is that the literature has produced many kinds of imperfect measurements that are relevant to the task of establishing facts about mental imagery.
-Still, a healthy amount of skepticism is required for evaluating what the findings mean.
-Let's start with perhaps the most obvious way of knowing about mental imagery.
-Ask yourself what it is like to you, and ask other people what it is like to them.
+A first step to answering questions about mental imagery is to establish facts that we can trust, and collectively agree upon.
+Establishing facts about mental imagery is difficult because it is a subjective phenomena.
+We will see that the literature has produced facts about mental imagery, and that some skepticism is required for evaluating what the findings mean.

+Let's start with the most direct way of knowing about mental imagery--**introspection**.

 ### Methods of Introspection and Subjective report